 Buy good coffee beans: They should be whole beans, sustainably farmed, and roasted within the past few weeks.
 Plus, if you want to take part in the “third wave” coffee renaissance currently sweeping America, they should be a lighter roast so you can actually taste the flavors—the terroir—of the coffee.
 With darker roasts, you’re missing out.
 We know it’s a weird analogy, but a dark roast is just like taking a nice steak and charring it beyond recognition.

 Grind your coffee just before brewing: Roasted coffee is very delicate and perishable.
 Coffee has many more flavor compounds than wine, but those compounds deteriorate quickly when exposed to oxygen.
-Grinding your coffee just before you brew it keeps those compounds intact, and it’s the number one thing you can do to improve your coffee at home.
+Grinding your coffee just before you brew it keeps those compounds intact, and it’s the number one thing you can do to improve your coffee at home, after this all you need is to store it safely for drink, which you can do with the best coffee cup lids from http://foamaroma.com/.

 Store your coffee properly: Beans which you aren’t using immediately should be kept in an airtight container and away from sunlight.
 A major point of debate in the coffee world is whether to freeze or not freeze your coffee.
 We fall somewhere in between.
 If it’s going to be more than two weeks before brewing, we freeze our coffee.
 Otherwise, we avoid it.